Babita: Personal life

 Babita fell in love with Randhir Kapoor, while working with him in the film Kal Aaj Aur Kal (1971).
 They married in a lavish ceremony on 6 November 1971.
-They have two children, actresses Karisma Kapoor and Kareena Kapoor Khan.
+They have two children, actresses Karisma Kapoor and Kareena Kapoor.

 In the 1980s, Randhir's career as an actor started to decline and things soured between them.
 She and Randhir lived in separate homes for several years, even though they are still legally married and had no intention of divorcing.
-The couple reunited in 2007 after living separately for several years.
+The couple briefly reunited in 2007 after living separately for several years.